Quantum-Secure Encryption

 Key Features

-• Memory safe: Written in Rust with automatic memory zeroization
+• Memory safe: Written in Rust with automatic zeroization — no buffer overflows

 • Open source: Fully auditable code under MIT license